James Hargest College: Leadership

+Students are preferred to go to the Deputies or Associate principal before escalating a problem to the principal.

 Principals

-On 24 August 2009, Paul O'Connor, who had been Principal since 1993, announced his resignation from the role due to retirement.
+On 24 August 2009, Paul O'Connor, who had been the principal since 1993, announced his resignation from the role due to retirement.
 He remained principal until the end of 2009.

 On 5 November 2009, Andy Wood was announced as Paul O'Connor's successor in the role.
-Wood was principal of Central Southland College in nearby Winton.
+Wood was principal of Central Southland College in the nearby town Winton.
 Wood was also deputy principal of the college from 1982 to 2003.
 He began in the role in the first term of 2010.
 In November 2019, Mike Newell was announced as the new principal of the school.
 He started at the beginning of Term 2, 2020.

+Clubs and Groups

+James Hargest College is home to various internal and external clubs and groups.
+These include:

+Leo Club

+The school hosts the Leo Lions Club.
+A club intended to develop leadership qualities by participating in social service activities.

+Duke Of Edinburgh

+The Duke of Edinburgh club headed by Ms Megan Smith is intended to encourage student self improvement through a combination of volunteering, physical activity, developing skills and completing an expendition.